Qt

 Building Crashpad

 BugSplat leverages Crashpad to provide crash reporting for macOS, Windows, and Linux Qt applications.
-For an in-depth guide that discusses how to build Crashpad, please see this article.
+Please see this article for an in-depth guide that discusses how to build Crashpad.

 gn gen out\MD --args="extra_cflags=\"/MD /GL-\"" && gn gen out\MDd --args="extra_cflags=\"/MDd /GL-\""